THE SCALPEL AT THE CROSS STORY

 Since January 2006, Lisa faithfully led the mission through its growing infancy and early development pains, all the while bringing unique talents and an extraordinarily qualified background to the ministry.
 For seven years Lisa assumed full-time responsibilities for running every facet of the mission which involved oversight of matters spanning both North & South American continents.
 She hired two part-time assistants, Kelli Hooks/stateside & Dr. Rosita Escudero/Peru, and worked painstakingly to grow an infrastructure which serves team members traveling to Pucallpa with Scalpel in addition to those they minister to.
 Lisa’s background in engineering, business, and orthopaedics enabled her to meet all of the demands of Scalpel’s humble upstart and subsequent operation.To say we are grateful for her heartfelt dedication and sacrifice hardly seems enough.

 In 2014, desirous of turning over the reins to focus attention more exclusively on the “financials” of the ministry, Lisa was succeeded by another superstar, one of a kind, Peggy Gasior.
 Once more, God spoke clearly in hand selecting a dynamic, multi-talented young woman to be at Scalpel’s helm.
 With her training in medicine, public health, and ministry, Peggy was a natural “goodness of fit” for the job.
 In 2015, a year and a half in, Peggy’s transition was nearly seamless.
 Alongside learning the job (which defies description in many respects), Peggy was charged with working out all of the particulars related to sending our first ambassadors (the Porch family) from the U.S. to reside permanently at the Jungle Bunks residence to oversee operations on-site.
 In the summer of 2015, Dan (a pastor) and wife Laurie (a nurse & educator), along with their youngest of five children, Lyndi, left St. Paul to call Pucallpa their home.
-The Porches spiritually disciple many of our patients who are followed medically across time.
-They also network with many of the ministries in Pucallpa and join forces in bringing hope and healing in Jesus’ name to those who have yet to hear the good news of the gospel.
-Stay tuned…
+The Porches spiritually discipled many of our patients who were followed medically across time.
+They also networked with many of the ministries in Pucallpa and joined forces in bringing hope and healing in Jesus’ name to those who had not heard the good news of the gospel.

 Most certainly this chronicle is but an introduction to something even more exciting than what has come to pass, and we trust that you may be one to join us in playing a role in this dream!